Place1/kloudlib/README.md

 ```

 Distributing each service as a seperate NPM package means you only need to
-install what you use and each package is versioned seperatly.
+install what you use and each package is versioned separately.

 ## What does it look like?